hai-vr/documentation/docs/products/visual-expressions-editor.md

 *Visual Expressions Editor* lets you edit face expression animations.

 :::tip[Compatibility notes]
-This does not require VRChat to run.
-It has been tested to work on Unity 2019, and should work on newer versions.
+- It has been tested to work on Unity 2019, and should work on newer versions.
+- 🌊 No game-specific SDK is required.
 :::

 <HaiVideo src="./visual-expressions-editor-img/sx_2022-03-08_16-17-04_ochgB1a5VG.mp4"></HaiVideo>